La Trobe’s Researcher Intensives are tailored to the University’s Early Career Researcher (ECR) and Mid Career Researcher (MCR) cohorts.

 How do I participate?

 The Researcher Intensives require registration, and numbers for the intensives are capped.
-We recommend you opt in to the ECR or MCR mailing list so you receive information about the intensives immediately.
+We recommend you join the ECR or MCR mailing lists to receive information about the intensives and other EMCR programming.
+Email email@example.com and indicate which list you’d like to join.